 As future prospect, however, Chile has the potential to offer more than 1,800 GW in renewable energy.
 The ambitions to decarbonize are underlined by an intended complete coal-exit.
 A coal commission to develop recommended actions for the government and evaluate various exit strategies was founded in 2018.
 On June 11th, 2018 the first meeting of the Chilean Coal Commission took place with 25 representatives from companies and institutions.
 Until January 2019, a total of nine meetings of the Coal Commission were held.
 On June 4th, 2019 Chilean President Sebastian Piñera announced the start of the phase-out with the decommissioning of eight coal-fired power plants by 2024.
 Official protocols have been signed with each of the four coal-fired power plant operators, in which the companies agree to decarbonize and declare their willingness to invest in renewable energies at the same time.

 These concrete commitments were extended at the COP25 (Madrid) by adding two more coal plant units to the first phase-out period.
 In May 2020, the advanced closure of another two coal-fired power plants was announced.
-A total of twelve plants with 1,731 MW are now scheduled for decommissioning by 2024, which will reduce the country's installed coal-fired capacity by one third.
+In April 2021, another three units were added to the schedule.
+A total of twelve plants with 1,731 MW are now scheduled for decommissioning by 2024, and a total of 15 plants with 50% of the coal capacity by 2025.
 As of March 2020, 334 MW have already been decommissioned.
-The subsequent shutdowns after 2024 are to be defined depending on the development of Chile's electricity demand and the speed at which renewable energies are added and integrated into the Chilean power grid.
+The subsequent shutdowns after 2024/25 are to be defined depending on the development of Chile's electricity demand and the speed at which renewable energies are added and integrated into the Chilean power grid.
 By 2040 at the latest, all Chilean coal-fired power plants are to be shut down.

 Topics covered by the Round Table on Coal Phase-out and/or Reconversion of Coal Units